 Nominating an assessment committee

-At least 2 months before submitting your PhD thesis, you and your principal supervisor must nominate a committee to assess your thesis and PhD defence.
+Approximately 2 months before submitting your PhD thesis, you and your principal supervisor must nominate a committee to assess your thesis and PhD defence.
+You have to follow the link below to nominate the members.

 - The principal supervisor and the PhD student are responsible for nominating members of the assessment committee

-- Nominations must be sent to the Graduate School using the form "Nominating an assessment committee" at least 2 months before the thesis is submitted
+- Nominations must be submitted to the Graduate School via the task “Appointment of assessment committee” in PhD Planner approximately 2 months before the thesis is submitted

 - The nominees must consent to be on the committee before the form is submitted